 The successes within this project so far arise out of the commitment and enthusiasm of an outstanding group of researchers and professionals.
-In addition to the Co-Is and project partners - all leaders in their field - we were incredibly lucky to recruit a high-powered team in SOAS.
-But a team, and a network, are not only sustained by committed and talented individuals - it is the quality of the connections between them that enable a collective to fly, bumble along or sink.
+In addition to the Co-Is and project partners - all leaders in their field - we were lucky to recruit a talented team in SOAS.
+But a network is not only sustained by committed and talented individuals - it is the quality of the connections between them that enable a collective to fly, bumble along or sink.
 At the heart of connections is relationships.